 The temperature and rainfall maps show the deviation of the actual temperature / rainfall with the average or normal temperature / rainfall on a weekly basis.
 The 5 classes in the legend are defined by analyzing the historical meteo archive.
 If a grid cell is classified as “much warmer / colder than usual” or “much wetter / drier than usual” it means that the temperature or rainfall in that grid cell belongs to the 20% warmest / coldest or wettest / driest observations in the history of that grid cell.
 For the other classes the deviations are smaller.

-- the average temperature (in red) compared to the long term average temperature (in grey)
+- the temperature (red line) compared to the long term average temperature (dark grey line)

-- the rainfall sum (in blue) compared to the long term average rainfall sum (in grey)
+- the rainfall sum (blue line) compared to the long term average rainfall sum (light grey line)